Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Companies must register for VAT and the Pay As You Earn (PAYE) Income Tax.

-Section 34 of the VAT Act 2013 requires that any person who in the course of a business has made or is expecting to make taxable supplies the value of which is KES 5,000,000 or more in any period of twelve months must be registered for VAT.
+According to Section 34 of the VAT Act 2013, any person who in the course of a business has made or is expecting to make taxable supplies the value of which is Ksh5,000,000 or more in any period of twelve months must be registered for VAT.

-Registration is conducted online through KRA online services portal.
-Once the company is registered, they are required by the VAT Law to display the registration certificate in a clearly visible place within the business premises.
-Failure to do so will result in a default penalty of KShs.
-20,000 and in addition the company shall be guilty of an offence and liable to a fine not exceeding KShs.
-200,000 or imprisonment for a term not exceeding two years, or both.
+Failure to do so will result in a default penalty of KSh20,000.
+In addition the company shall be guilty of an offence and liable to a fine not exceeding KSh200,000 or imprisonment for a term not exceeding two years, or both.

 This process can take an average of two days and is FREE of charge.